ansible-learnfest/ansible-learnfest-guide/content/30-use-pah/_index.md

 For a proper end to end test, let's create a **Job Template** that uses the `containers.podman` collection which is not part of the included Execution Environments:

 * Sync the project you created earlier again and check it runs successfully.
-You should notice from the job output that the task which install collections from the `requirements.yml` is succeeding.
+You should notice from the job output that the task which installs collections from the `requirements.yml` is now succeeding.

 * Create a new **Job Template**:
   * **Name**: up to you